Rishabh1501/Learning-Docker-Kubernetes/DOCKER/Docker Commands.md

 - -p : used to create port to port connections between container and the host.
 USAGE: *-p <host_port> : <container_port>*
 - -d : detaches the container from the terminal.
 - -v : Attaches volume, used to map files between docker and host, in simple terms you don't have to run the build command every time you make a change.
 USAGE: *-v <location_in_host_machine> : <location_inside_container>*
+- -e : It is used to attach environment variables.
+USAGE: *-e <env_name>*
+- --env-file : It is used to provide the path of the env file in which all of your environment variables are present.
 ***
 - *docker pull <image_name>*
 This command is used to pull and image from the docker hub.